-Adverse macroeconomic developments could negatively affect our business and financial condition.
-Adverse global economic events have caused, and could, in the future, cause disruptions and volatility in global financial markets and increased rates of default and bankruptcy, and could impact consumer and small business spending.
-In particular, because the majority of our revenue is derived from sales within the U.S., economic conditions in the U.S. have an even greater impact on us than companies with a more diverse international presence.
-Challenging economic times could cause potential new customers not to purchase or to delay purchasing our products and services, and could cause our existing customers to discontinue purchasing or delay upgrades of our existing products and services.
-In addition, financial institution partners may again decrease or suspend their activity on Credit Karma's platform, Credit Karma's members may decrease their engagement on the platform or their creditworthiness could be negatively impacted, reducing members' ability to qualify for credit cards and loans.
-Any of the foregoing may negatively impact our revenues and future financial results.
-Decreased consumer spending levels could also reduce credit and debit card transaction processing volumes causing reductions in our payments revenue.
-Poor economic conditions and high unemployment have caused, and could in the future cause, a significant decrease in the number of tax returns filed, which may have a significant effect on the number of tax returns we prepare and file.
+Adverse macroeconomic conditions, and perceptions or expectations about current or future conditions, such as inflation, slowing growth, rising interest rates, rising unemployment and recession, could negatively affect our business and financial condition.
+These macroeconomic conditions or global events, such as the Russia-Ukraine war, have caused, and could, in the future, cause disruptions and volatility in global financial markets, increased rates of default and bankruptcy, decreases in consumer and small business spending and other unforeseen consequences.
+It is difficult to predict the impact of such events on our partners, customers, members, or economic markets more broadly, which have been and will continue to be highly dependent upon the actions of governments and businesses in response to macroeconomic events, and the effectiveness of those actions.
+For example, in response to increasing inflation, the U.S. Federal Reserve began to raise interest rates in March 2022 and signaled it expects additional rate increases in the future.
+Moreover, because the majority of our revenue is derived from sales within the U.S., economic conditions in the U.S. have an even greater impact on us than companies with a more diverse international presence.
+Macroeconomic conditions, and perceptions or expectations about current or future conditions, could cause potential new customers not to purchase or to delay purchasing our products and services, and could cause our existing customers to discontinue purchasing or delay upgrades of our existing products and services.
+In addition, financial institution partners have decreased or suspended their activity on Credit Karma's platform and may continue to do so, and increased interest rates may make offers from Credit Karma's financial institution partners less attractive to Credit Karma's members.
+Members may decrease their engagement on the platform or their creditworthiness could be negatively impacted, reducing members' ability to qualify for credit cards and loans.
+Decreased consumer spending levels could also reduce payment processing volumes causing reductions in our payments revenue.
+High unemployment has caused, and could in the future cause, a significant decrease in the number of tax returns filed, which may have a significant effect on the number of tax returns we prepare and file.
 In addition, weakness in the end-user consumer and small business markets could negatively affect the cash flow of our distributors and resellers who could, in turn, delay paying their obligations to us, which could increase our credit risk exposure and cause delays in our recognition of revenue or future sales to these customers.
-Any of these events could harm our business and our future financial results.
+Adverse economic conditions may also increase the costs of operating our business, including vendor, supplier and workforce expenses.
+Any of the foregoing could harm our business and negatively impact our future financial results.